shervinea/cheatsheet-translation/pt/cheatsheet-machine-learning-tips-and-tricks.md

 **13. ROC ― The receiver operating curve, also noted ROC, is the plot of TPR versus FPR by varying the threshold.
 These metrics are are summed up in the table below:**

-&#10230; ROC - A curva de operação do receptor, também chamada ROC, é a área de TPR versus FPR variando o limiar.
-Essa métricas estão resumidas na tabela abaixo:
+&#10230; ROC - A curva de operação do receptor, também chamada ROC (Receiver Operating Characteristic), é o gráfico de TPR versus FPR variando o limiar.
+Essas métricas estão resumidas na tabela abaixo:

 <br>